 Deborah founded and curates the annual Handmade/Homemade Exhibit.
 She has taught at Pace University, Western Washington University, Binghamton University, SUNY, the Port Townsend Writer’s Workshop in Washington, and Casa Libre en La Solana in Tucson and served as Distinguished Visiting Writer for Seattle University during Winter Term 2016.

-Deborah is a consultant in the greater Seattle area providing writing coaching, content/editorial, project management, and communications expertise to a variety of clients on a project-by-project basis.
-To discuss consulting, reading, or speaking opportunities, please contact deborah.poe at gmail dot com.
+To discuss teaching, consulting, reading, or speaking opportunities, please contact deborah.poe at gmail dot com.